Streamlining a complex PDF editor into an intuitive cross-platform experience

 4.2

-rating on TrustPilot, an increase from the previous 3.3
+rating on TrustPilot, an excellent increase over the previous 3.3

 18%